scotws/TaliForth2/docs/input.md

 ## Starting up

-The intial commands after reboot flow into each other:
+The intial commands after reboot flow into each other: `cold` to `abort` to `quit`.

-`cold` -> `abort -> `quit`

 This is the same as with pre-ANSI Forths.
 However, `quit` now calls `refill` to get the input. `refill` does different things based on which of the four input sources (see above) is active:

 1. **Keyboard entry.** This is the default.
 Get line of input via ACCEPT and return a TRUE flag even if the input string was empty.